ComuGamersES/sentey/README.md

 Protect your Spigot server against IP forwarding exploits, block unknown BungeeCord and Velocity proxies and even create a Honeypot if you want.

-## Use a firewall!
+## Use a firewall if you can!
-A firewall is 100 times better than this, so use it whenever you can.
-Only use this as a second option in case of an accidental firewall misconfiguration or to create a Honeypot.
+A firewall is 100 times better than this, so try to use Sentey as a second option in case of an accidental firewall misconfiguration or to create a honeypot.
 Some people may not be able to access or configure their firewall system, so plugins like this are probably the best option for them.

 ## How it works
 When proxies such as BungeeCord or Velocity have the IP forwarding option enabled, they need to send the IP address of